This post contains affiliate links. Please read my disclosure for details.

 Talk to your friends, family, neighbors, and colleagues.
 Ask if they know anyone that could be of help.
 If you are given a contact name, make sure to reach out.
 They may not have a job to offer you at this time, but they can provide valuable advice and you can start establishing a mutually beneficial relationship with them.

-You can also make new connections by joining professional associations, attending seminars or conferences, reconnecting with people that are already in your network, or use social media to find opportunities online.
+You can also make new connections by joining professional associations, attending seminars or conferences, reconnecting with people that are already in your network, or use social media to network and find opportunities online.

 8. Be Proactive